Nineteenth Amendment (1920) is tied with Social Security Act (1935)

 The contenders are currently tied in head-to-head matchups.
 Your vote will break the tie.

-Fans are really torn between the Social Security Act and the Nineteenth Amendment!
-Both pieces of legislation had massive impacts on American society, so it's no surprise that voters are split.
-The debate taps deep into what fans value more: economic security or voting rights.
+Fans are really torn between the Social Security Act and the Nineteenth Amendment.
+Both have massive legacies that touch on vital issues—economic security and women's rights—so it's no surprise that opinions are split.